-On the other hand, school principals and other interviewers do not like candidates who wander from one interview to another, knowing nothing about the schools.
-We will ask you this question to see how serious you are about this particular interview.
+On the other hand, school principals and other interviewers do not like candidates who wander from one interview to another, knowing nothing about the schools they want to join.
+We will ask you this question to see how serious you are about this particular application.

 Show respect and recognition